 - if concerned about a small bowel leak, water-soluble contrast should be used

-- high-density barium used for double contrast upper GI studies is suboptimal for evaluation of distal small bowel loops
+- high-density barium used for double-contrast upper GI studies is suboptimal for evaluation of distal small bowel loops

 - formulations including sorbitol are suboptimal for evaluation of small bowel detail 3

-- palpation pad with leaded glove
+- palpation paddle and/or lead-lined glove

 There are multiple different techniques that have evolved for performing a small bowel follow through.
 The following technique is one conventional approach.